crowdsecurity/crowdsec-docs/crowdsec-docs/docs/profiles/cti_profile.md

 sidebar_position: 1
 ---

-Here is an example of a profile that uses the CTI module to make decisions based on the background noise score of an IP address.
+Here is an example of a profile that uses the CTI module.

 :::info
 You **MUST** configure the CTI beforehand, see [CTI helpers](/expr/cti_helpers.md).
 :::

+### Background Noise Score

+Background noise score can be used to inform you if the ip address is noisy or not.
+You can use this information to make the decision more or less aggressive.

 ```yaml
 name: high_bn_score